whadafunk/pines/alpine_ovpn/docs/openvpn_config.md

 - **ifconfig {l rn}** - l is the IP address of the local VPN endpoint.
 If topology is subnet then rn configures the mask, otherways if topology is p2p or net30, rn represents the peer IP address
 - **ifconfig-pool {start_IP end_IP [netmask]}** -  Set aside a pool of subnets to be dynamically allocated to connecting clients.
 - **ifconfig-pool-persist {file [seconds]}** - Persist/unpersist ifconfig-pool data to file, at seconds intervals (default=600)
+- **duplicate-cn** - Allow multiple clients with the same common name to concurrently connect.
 - **push {option}** - push specific configurations to the client.
 Client has to use *--pull* or *--client*, to be able to accept those
 >push options: route, route-gateway, redirect-gateway, ping, ping-exit, ping-restart, auth-token, persist-key, persist-tun, comp-lzo
 >dns, dhcp-option, topology